Elvis-562/Capstone.project/README.md

 The trained model was deployed to Streamlit Cloud to make it interactive and easy to use.
 Key Steps:
 1. Prepared a requirements.txt file listing all required Python packages.
-2. Create an app.py that contains all the functionalites
+2. Create an app.py that contains all the functionalites which include loading the saved model and e.t.c
-3.
+3. Upload the heavy models to hugging face repository, due to challenges of uploading on Github.
+4. Push the code to Github.
+5. Deploy the app on streamlit.

 App Link:
 https://globalmentalhealthapp-niqkscywvz7gh3ryy65hyy.streamlit.app/